VEVO/awsRetagger/README.md

         Enables the re-tagging of the RDS clusters.
 Environment variable: RDS_CLUSTERS -rds-instances
         Enables the re-tagging of the RDS instances.
-Environment variable: RDS_INSTANCES
+Environment variable: RDS_INSTANCES -redshift-clusters
+        Enables the re-tagging of the Redshift clusters.
+Environment variable: REDSHIFT_CLUSTERS
 ```

 ## Supported resources